routerarchitects/ra-openlan-cgw/CONTRIBUTING.md

 ## Corporate contributors (on behalf of your employer): CLA-Corporate.md
 If you are contributing on behalf of your employer:
 1. Please ensure your organization has signed the Corporate CLA ([CLA-Corporate.md]).
+Please sign and email it support@routerarchitects.com
-2. Provide the GitHub usernames of authorized contributors to Router Architects so they can be whitelisted.
+2. Provide the GitHub usernames of authorized contributors to Router Architects so they can be whitelisted in the email.
 3. Once authorized, contributions will be automatically marked as CLA-signed.

 By signing the CLA, you: